 To Wrap Up:

-ACTIVE DEAL: Save up to $40 off your first box
+ACTIVE DEAL: Use code ADDICTION40 for up to $40 off your first box

 Value Breakdown: The price per cup depends on the size and frequency of your subscription.
 This 12-cup weekly box costs $7.49 per cup (or $89.98).